joulupunikki/Phoenix/README.md

 Capturing routed units works.

-NEW IN VERSION 5:
+New in version 5:
 -----------------

 Movement in space works, note its not possible to select a route spanning multiple jump points.
 PlanetToSpace movement not yet implemented.
 Right clicking the stack display on the left side of planet and space maps brings up the unit info window, which really doesn't do much yet.

-NEW IN VERSION 4:
+New in version 4:
 -----------------

 Structures added to map.